Mainstreaming and expenditure tracking

 The Commission has also decided to mainstream other policy objectives.
 This means that policies such as climate, biodiversity and gender are considered in the design, preparation, implementation and evaluation of each programme.
 Instead of having a single dedicated programme, these priorities will be integrated into the design of all its spending policies horizontally.

 Often, the Commission is required to provide an answer to the question of how much money it is spending on specific policy objectives.
 While that question is easy to answer for dedicated programmes, it is more complex for policy priorities or for priorities to which more than one programme is contributing.
 Finding and calculating the relevant spending is called expenditure tracking.

 Currently, the Commission is tracking expenditure linked to

 - clean air

-For gender equality and the Sustainable Development Goals (SDGs), the Commission is already providing qualitative information in the framework of the Draft Budget.
-A more robust methodology is in development to provide better tracking.
+For the Sustainable Development Goals (SDGs), the Commission provides information in the framework of the Draft Budget.

 Contributing to multiple priorities at the same time is inherent to the idea of meaningful and well-designed mainstreaming.
 Such overlap demonstrates the efficiency of EU budgetary spending where resources contribute to a number of political objectives at the same time.
 That means however, that expenditures on horizontal priorities cannot simply be added up.